Find Us: 4805 Highland Knolls Rd, Suite 300 Rogers, AR 72758

 A dry socket is a painful condition that may occur after tooth extraction.
 A blood clot will form shortly after the procedure.
 A dry socket will form if the clot comes loose or dissolves, exposing the underlying bone and nerve.

-To prevent dry socket, avoid these activities for 24 to 48 hours after treatment:
+Avoid these activities for 24 to 48 hours after treatment to prevent dry socket:

 • Smoking